vyaspranjal33/ui-components/CONTRIBUTING.md

 - Get approval.
 - Build the component!

-Eventually, we aim to move this into pull requests and engage in [documentation-driven development][ddd], but we don't have documentation system totally set up yet.
+Eventually, we aim to move this into pull requests and engage in [documentation-driven development][ddd], but we don't have the documentation system totally set up yet.
 So, stay tuned on that.

 [ddd]: https://medium.com/blacklane-engineering/documentation-driven-development-8b2ff119104f